Skip to main content

 • Around 30% of micrognathia cases will have an underlying chromosomal anomaly, particularly trisomy 18 and triploidy.

-• Micrognathia can be associated with many genetic syndromes, including:
+• Micrognathia can be associated with various genetic syndromes, including the below.

-• Pierre Robin sequence, which is associated with micrognathia, cleft palate and glossoptosis and may be associated with an underlying genetic diagnosis and/or other structural anomalies;
+• Pierre Robin sequence is a combination of micrognathia, cleft palate and glossoptosis.
+Some cases are associated with an underlying genetic diagnosis and/or other structural anomalies.

-• Treacher Collins syndrome, which is associated with hypoplasia of the maxilla and zygoma, micrognathia, cleft palate and malformed or absent ears (nearly all cases of Treacher Collins syndrome have heterozygous variants in TCOF1, POLR1D or POLR1B, or homozygous variants in POLR1C or POLR1D, while around 3% will not have an identified genetic cause); and
+• Treacher Collins syndrome involves hypoplasia of the maxilla and zygoma, micrognathia, cleft palate and malformed or absent ears.
+Nearly all cases of Treacher Collins syndrome have heterozygous variants in TCOF1, POLR1D or POLR1B, or homozygous variants in POLR1C or POLR1D, while around 3% will not have an identified genetic cause.

-• otocephaly (or Agnathia-Microstomia-Synotia syndrome), which is associated with severe micrognathia or agnathia with midline anomalies including holoprosencephaly, encephalocele, cyclopia, aglossia or midline ear positioning.
+• Otocephaly (or Agnathia-Microstomia-Synotia syndrome) is associated with severe micrognathia or agnathia with midline anomalies including holoprosencephaly, encephalocele, cyclopia, aglossia or midline ear positioning.
+So far, variants in OTX2 and PRRX1 have been linked with this condition.

 Inheritance and genomic counselling